Our nonprofit educational farm is located just five miles from I-295 and downtown Freeport, ME.

 Our Counselor-in-Training program is a two week program for 14-year-olds ready to step up and learn more about leadership in a camp setting.
 Through activities with other other CITs, collaboration with staff, and hands-on experiences with younger campers, CITs will start to develop skills to be positive role models at camp.
 Through this program, CITs will be trained in valuable skills and knowledge during short workshops on topics such as behavior and group management, safety, and motivating campers.

-*This program is only taking place during Weeks 4 and 5 (July 7th – July 18th)
+***This program only occurs during Weeks 4 and 5 (July 6 – 17)***

 In case of emergency, CITs will be treated as campers due to rules we follow for our Youth Camp License.
 Because of this, there must be a fee associated with the CIT program.

-This two-week Junior Counselor (JC) program is designed for passionate, mature, and responsible high school students (ages 15-18) looking to gain hands-on leadership experience working with younger children, while learning about sustainable agriculture and local ecology.
-JCs balance their days outside assisting camp staff with activities and working as a cohort with a Junior Counselor Leader.
-Each day, they will also spend some time cultivating the necessary tools to become effective leaders in a camp setting, reflecting on scenarios from the week, and participating in some JC-only activities.
+This two week Junior Counselor (JC) program is designed for passionate, mature, and responsible high school students (ages 15-18) looking to gain hands-on leadership experience working with younger children, while learning about sustainable agriculture and local ecology.
+JCs balance their days outside assisting camp staff with activities and engaging with campers and spending time as a cohort with the Junior Counselor Lead.
+This may include cultivating the necessary tools to become effective leaders in a camp setting, reflecting on scenarios from the week, and participating in some JC-only activities.
 The JC program is a volunteer learning opportunity for individuals who are comfortable working outdoors in a farm environment.
+Credit for volunteer hours or other school credit can be coordinated.

-Participants should choose one or more sessions to participate in.
+Participants can choose one or both sessions to participate in.
 If you have scheduling conflicts or are only able to participate in one week instead of two, please reach out to our office or make a note within your application.

-1. More information on how to apply coming in the new year.
+Application for Junior Counselor positions will open in December, 2025.
 If you have questions in the meantime, please contact educationadmin@wolfesneck.org.
-Thank you!

 This summer, turn your child’s camp experience into a Maine adventure for the whole family!
-Camp & Camp is a great way to do Farm Camp while also enjoying our award-winning oceanfront campground.
-During your camp week, you can stay on-site at one of the 150 pet-friendly campsites along the shoreline, through forests, and along fields.
-While your camper is exploring our farm during the day, enjoy and relax at Wolfe’s Neck Center by taking a hike on one of our nature trails, renting a kayak, cycling to downtown Freeport, and more.
+Camp & Camp is a great way to attend Farm Camp while also enjoying discounted rates for our award-winning oceanfront campground.
+During your camp week, you can stay on-site at one of the 150 pet-friendly campsites along the shoreline, through forests and along our fields.
+While your camper is exploring our farm during the day, enjoy and relax at Wolfe’s Neck Center by taking a hike on one of our nature trails, renting a kayak, cycling down country roads and more.

-The Camp & Camp 25% discount is offered for Sunday through Thursday stays.
-Any additional nights are available at full list price.
-This offer is applicable to campsites only.
-Not available on cabins, A-frames, Comfort Camping, or LL Bean Wicked Easy Camping.
+Camp & Camp is a 10% discount offered for for up to 7 nights per family per season.
+Any additional nights are charged at full price.
+This offer is for campsites only, and not applicable to cabins, A-frames, Comfort Camping, or LL Bean Wicked Easy Camping.

 To book your Camp & Camp stay: